camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/resource-planning.md

 ### Effect of exporters and external system failure

 If an external system relied on by an exporter fails (for example, if you are exporting data to Elasticsearch and the connection to the Elasticsearch cluster fails), the exporter will not advance its position in the event log, and brokers cannot truncate their logs.
-The broker event log grows until the exporter is able to re-establish the connection and export the data.
+The broker event log grows until the exporter is able to reestablish the connection and export the data.

 To ensure your brokers are resilient in the event of external system failure, give them sufficient disk space to continue operating without truncating the event log until the connection to the external system is restored.